Why you should read these

 We reserve the right to resign as your insurance intermediary at any time.
 We may issue a warning, suspend, or freeze your account if you breach any of these terms; infringe or attempt to infringe any rights of other people; if you're using a product outside its intended application; if we suspect you're using the app to commit or attempt to commit a criminal offence; or if you abuse our staff.
 If we freeze your account, we might not be able to tell you why.
 But we'll continue to fulfil any outstanding regulatory responsibilities to you.

-13. If things go wrong
+15. Liability if things go wrong

 We don't accept any responsibility for any loss or damage you may incur as a result of the acts or omissions of your insurer.